 What are the signs of addiction?

-- Drastic weight gain or loss.
+- Drastic weight gain or weight loss.

-- Changes in personal hygiene.
+- Changes in behavior and personal hygiene.

 - Dilated pupils or red eyes.

 - Slurred speech and erratic behavior.

 - An increase (or change) in anger, irritability and aggression.